-During the show’s opening number, the band’s road manager, Daniel Biechele, set off the pyrotechnics, as planned.
+Road manager Daniel Biechele set off the pyrotechnics during the opening number, as planned.
 The sparks unexpectedly ignited the foam used for soundproofing the ceiling of the club.
 The flames spread quickly, engulfing the club, and claiming the lives of many of those trying to escape.

-On Feb.
-7, 2013 Russell performed a benefit concert to mark the anniversary of the tragedy, with all proceeds going to the victims families.
-However in a sign of the pain and acrimony that still remains from this tragic event, the Station Fire Memorial Foundation refused to accept any money from Russell, stating, “We feel the upset caused by his involvement would outweigh the amount of funds received."
+Russell performed a benefit concert on Feb.
+7, 2013 in commemoration of the tragedy, with all proceeds going to the victims families.
+In a sign of the pain and acrimony that still remains, however, the Station Fire Memorial Foundation refused to accept any money from Russell: "We feel the upset caused by his involvement would outweigh the amount of funds received."

-Many of the surviving victims, and the families of those killed, feel Russell has not done enough to apologize or atone for his part in the tragedy.
-As Gina Russo, a concertgoer who was burned in the fire explains to the Boston Globe, “Everyone would look at this differently if Jack Russell would stand up and say, ‘I’m sorry.’”
+Many of the surviving victims and the families of those killed felt Russell had not done enough to apologize or atone for his part in the tragedy.
+"Everyone would look at this differently if Jack Russell would stand up and say, ‘I’m sorry,'" Gina Russo, a concertgoer who was burned in the fire, explained to the Boston Globe.

-Today those surviving victims and families of the deceased are still coming to terms with their lingering losses.
-The owners of the club were found guilty of one hundred counts of involuntary manslaughter, and have used varying charitable methods to atone for the disaster.
-Representing the families of the deceased, lawyer John Barylick negotiated a 176 million dollar civil settlement from, as he puts it, "the persons and corporations responsible for the fire."
+The owners of the Station nightclub were found guilty of one hundred counts of involuntary manslaughter, and have used varying charitable methods to atone for the disaster.
+Representing the families of the deceased, lawyer John Barylick negotiated a $176 million civil settlement from, as he puts it, "the persons and corporations responsible for the fire."

 Biechele pled guilty to involuntary manslaughter and was sentenced to four years in prison for his role in the tragedy.
 He sent a handwritten letter of apology to each of the families affected by the fire.
 Partially in return for this openness and admission of responsibility, many of those same families publicly supported his early parole, which was granted about halfway through his sentence.

-Sadly enough, it seems the music world has not learned from The Station's brutal example. in January 2013, a eerily similar disaster played out in a Brazil nightclub, resulting in the loss of over 230 lives.
+Sadly enough, it seems the music world did not fully learn from the Station's brutal example.
+An eerily similar disaster played out in January 2013 at a Brazil nightclub, resulting in the loss of more than 230 lives.